pingidentity/terraform-provider-pingone/docs/resources/gateway.md

 Required:

-- `name` (String) A string that specifies the name of the user type.
 - `password_authority` (String) A string that specifies the password authority for the user type.
 Options are `LDAP`, `PING_ONE`.
 If set to `PING_ONE`, PingOne authenticates with the external directory initially, then PingOne authenticates all subsequent sign-ons.
 - `search_base_dn` (String) A string that specifies the LDAP base domain name (DN) for this user type.
 - `user_link_attributes` (List of String) A list of strings that represent LDAP attribute names that uniquely identify the user, and link to users in PingOne.